Condor Trilogy: The Legend of the Condor Heroes

-The book is highly sought after by the Jurchens of the Jin Empire, enemies of the Han Chinese-ruled Song Empire.
-The Jurchens hope to use the military strategies described in the book to defeat the Mongols in the north and conquer the Song Empire.
+The book is highly sought after by the Jin Empire, who hopes to use the military strategies in the book to defeat the Mongols in the north and conquer the Song Empire in the south.

 Wanyan Honglie, the sixth prince of Jin, travels to Song in disguise to find the book.
-He enlists the help of Ouyang Feng, Ouyang Ke, Peng Lianhu, Sha Tongtian and other martial artists.
-They break into the palace and enter the cave, where they find a box, which supposedly contains the book.
+With the help of Ouyang Feng and others, he breaks into the palace and enters the cave, where they find a box which supposedly contains the book.
 Guo Jing fights with Ouyang Feng to prevent him from stealing the book, but is severely wounded when Yang Kang betrays and stabs him.
 Guo survives with the help of Huang Rong and recovers from his injuries seven days later.

 Guo and Huang discover a map to the book's location in Qu Lingfeng's rundown inn and realise that the book is actually on Iron Palm Peak.
 They travel there and succeed in retrieving the book.
-Guo later uses the knowledge he acquired from the book to lead the Mongol army to victory in the war against the Khwarezm Empire.
-However, as Guo is unwilling to side with the Mongols to conquer his native land in the Song Empire, he leaves Mongolia for good and returns to Song.
+Guo later uses the knowledge he acquired from the book to lead the Mongols to victory during the Mongol invasion of Khwarezmia.
+However, as Guo is unwilling to side with the Mongols to conquer the Song Empire, he leaves Mongolia for good and returns to Song.

 The Return of the Condor Heroes

 In the sequel, the adult Guo Jing dedicates his life to defending the Song Empire from foreign invasion.
 By then, the Jin Empire had been conquered by the Mongols, who proceed to attack Song and Dali thereafter.
-Guo uses the tactics from the Book of Wumu, his understanding of Mongol warfare, Xiangyang's natural barriers (the Han River waterways and the surrounding mountains), and his allies from the wulin (martial artists' community) to counter the invaders for 46 years.
+Guo uses the tactics from the Book of Wumu, his understanding of Mongol warfare, Xiangyang's natural barriers (the Han River waterways and the surrounding mountains), and his allies from the wulin to counter the invaders for 46 years.
 However, after the loss of a nearby fortified city Fancheng, Guo Jing eventually dies a martyr when Xiangyang finally falls to the Mongols.

-Before Guo's death, he hid the Book of Wumu in the blade of the Dragon Slaying Saber.
+Before Guo's death, he hid the Book of Wumu in the blade of the Dragon-Slaying Saber.
 The latest edition of The Heaven Sword and Dragon Saber states that the manual was hidden on Peach Blossom Island, together with the Nine Yin Manual and the 'Eighteen Subduing Dragon Palms' manual.
 The Saber carries a piece of an iron-plated map of the books' location, while another half of the map is in the saber's counterpart, the Heaven Reliant Sword.
-The Saber is passed on to Guo Jing's son Guo Polu, but is later lost in the wulin by the time of the Yuan dynasty.
-The Sword comes into the possession of Guo's younger daughter Guo Xiang, who founds the Emei School later.
+The Saber is passed on to Guo Jing's son Guo Polu, but is later lost in the wulin by the end of the Yuan dynasty.
+The Sword comes into the possession of Guo's younger daughter Guo Xiang, who founds the Emei Sect later.